NI-HPC User Conference 2025

 15:10 Coffee break & Poster session

-15:40 Title TBC: Damien Coyle, UKRI Turing AI Fellow and Director of The Bath Institute for the Augmented Human
+15:40 Powering Wearable BCIs for Rehabilitation, Assistance, and Diagnosis: The Critical Role of High-Performance Computing: Damien Coyle, UKRI Turing AI Fellow and Director of The Bath Institute for the Augmented Human

 16:00 HPC use in Sustainable Digital Fashion Design: Suhasish Basak, PHD Researcher, Ulster University